-Forgive all beliefs and judgements, and receive the lesson, if there is one.
+Forgive all beliefs and judgments, and receive the lesson, if there is one.

 What was once the instrument of torture, “The Story” becomes a tool for healing.
-At the end of each writing session I strongly proclaim what is true for me now.
+At the end of each writing session, I proclaim what is true for me now.

 Here’s a piece of the work I did to heal from the Loss of my first dog–”Even though I did not understand their actions, I know my parents did the best they knew how to do, at the time.
 I forgive and release this feeling from my past and instead I embrace my parents love and concern.
 I am a kind and forgiving person.
 I accept what is and I know I am Spirit, I am whole, free of the past and powerfully present.”

 Whether you’ve experienced a Loss that was instantaneous, or it is ongoing and agonizingly gradual, healing is available.
 Perhaps you are concerned that a family member is slipping away into unknown circumstances, or into The Land of Mental Disability, for example.
 My Soul Design Healing Process is also a way forward.
 You can take up pen and paper to connect with your “Divine Within” at any time.
 What I’m saying is that you are the resource for relief from past stories or present circumstances.
 Even temporary relief is better than no relief at all, isn’t it?